- What were these QAnon fans doing posing at Guantanamo Bay? 3 Years Ago

 As such, Trump’s behavior on the campaign trail has spawned a new generation of Trump haters:

 But why exactly do people hate Donald Trump?
 Turns out there are many reasons behind the Trump animosity.
-As this poll from Morning Consult found, people are divided on exactly what offends them the most about The Donald.
-We took a deeper dive into Trump’s most commonly criticized traits below:
+As this poll from Morning Consult found, people are divided on exactly what offends them the most about Trump.
+We took a deeper dive into Trump’s most commonly criticized traits below.

 Trump relied heavily on inheritance money from his father, real estate developer Fred Trump, in order to get the empire of lavish properties off the ground—and to bail them out of financial trouble in the years to follow.
 The Washington Post reported that Trump borrowed at least $9 million from his future inheritance in order to bail himself out of financial troubles.

 Trump was prone to half-truths, exaggeration, and an intentional blurring of specific details even before he ran for public office.
 Trump once spread a rumor about the British Royal Family scoping condos at Trump Towers to boost sales.
 Trump claimed no income on his taxes in 1984, after bragging to the media about the cash he was raking in.
 He misstated his salary from The Celebrity Apprentice and lied about hand-picking faculty at Trump University.
 He regularly lied about donating money to charities throughout his career, as the Clinton campaign gleefully pointed out.
 He has been accused of cheating at golf by Alice Cooper, Oscar de La Hoya, and Samuel L. Jackson, among others.